 cross tattoo on the wrist meaning

-What does a cross tattoo on the wrist mean?
+What does a cross tattoo symbolize?

 Symbolism of the Cross Tattoo